-On certification by the Principal of the person's qualifications and assignments, and with the approval of the Superintendent or designee in Human Resources, supplementary pay for extra duties and responsibilities may be allowed in accordance with the schedule approved by the Board provided:
+On certification by the appropriate administrator of the employee's qualifications and assignments, and with the approval of the Superintendent or designee in Human Resources, supplementary pay for extra duties and responsibilities may be allowed in accordance with the Supplementary Pay Schedules approved by the Board given the following:

 - A. Such duties and responsibilities for a full-time teacher are in addition to the teaching assignment for which normal preparation and performance are expected.
-Supplementary pay will apply only to those situations which clearly demand an additional amount of student contact time and responsibility outside the regular teaching assignment. - B. Individuals requesting the creation of any supplemental pay assignment, Category XI activity included, must complete, in detail, the appropriate application form (see Policy 4142.3).
-At the secondary schools, this form is submitted to the building level Activity or Athletic Coordinator for action.
-At the elementary school, the form is submitted directly to the building Principal for action.
+Supplementary pay will apply only to those situations which clearly demand an additional amount of student contact time and/or responsibility outside the regular teaching assignment. - B. Individuals requesting the creation of any supplemental pay assignment on Schedule A shall be provided with the appropriate application form by the Athletics and Activities office.
+At the secondary schools, this form is submitted to the building level Activity or Athletic Director for action.
+At the elementary school, the form is submitted directly to the school administrator for action.
 The teacher always has the opportunity to discuss any program concern with other appropriate administrators.
-The building-approved request is then sent to the Activities/Athletics Advisory Committee (AAA Committee) through the appropriate District office for final action. - C. That if any portion of a teacher's supplemental duties coincides with the teaching assignment, a performance agreement between that teacher and the Principal(s) involved will be developed to clearly specify duties, time commitments, evaluation standards and obligations to the regular teaching assignment. - D. Beginning in the 2020-2021 school year, coaches and/or sponsors will be recognized for no more than five (5) years of previous experience, as verified by the Principal or designee, in order to determine initial placement on the Supplementary Pay schedule.
-Each year of verifiable and comparable experience performing the extra duties and responsibilities of the supplemental pay assignment will equal one (1) year of experience. - E. Experience under one supplemental pay position does not automatically transfer to another reassignment, but such experience may be evaluated for recognizing reasonable and appropriate years of experience. - F. Those activities sanctioned or not sanctioned by the Colorado High School Activities Association (CHSAA) may be assumed and directed by qualified personnel who do not have a full teaching assignment.
+The building-approved request is then sent to the Athletics and Activities office for final action.
+All assignments on Schedule B, known as Category XI activities, shall be approved at the building level.
+Any assignments created for Schedule C shall be negotiated by the District and Association. - C. That if any portion of a teacher's supplemental duties coincides with the teaching assignment, a performance agreement between that teacher and the school administrator(s)involved will be developed to clearly specify duties, time commitments, evaluation standards and obligations to the regular teaching assignment. - D. Coaches and/or sponsors paid on Schedule A are recognized for no more than five (5) years of previous experience, as verified by the school administrator or designee, in order to determine initial placement on the Supplementary Pay Schedule A. Each year of verifiable and comparable experience performing the extra duties and responsibilities of the supplemental pay assignment will equal one (1) year of experience. - E. Experience under one supplemental pay position does not automatically transfer to another reassignment, but such experience may be evaluated for recognizing reasonable and appropriate years of experience. - F. Those activities sanctioned or not sanctioned by the Colorado High School Activities Association (CHSAA) may be assumed and directed by qualified personnel who do not have a full teaching assignment.
 Efforts to hire certified and qualified personnel within the District must prevail.
 The District, after exhausting all attempts to secure a qualified district staff member, may seek an exemption from this guideline for a period not to exceed one year at a time.
-This provision is consistent with CHSAA Bylaws and the Colorado Department of Education. - G. Due to the time requirements involved in both the teaching assignments and supervision of supplemental activity, a person may hold a maximum of four (4) assignments during one school year of which not more than three (3) may be from category #1 through #6. - 1.
-Exceptions to the limitation above, regarding the maximum number of assignments an individual may hold, may be appealed directly to the AAA Committee provided the building Principal or designee feels that it is necessary to meet the building's individual needs.
+This provision is consistent with CHSAA Bylaws and the Colorado Department of Education. - G. Due to the time requirements involved in both the teaching assignments and supervision of supplemental activity, a person may hold a maximum of four (4) assignments on Schedule A and/or Schedule B during one school year of which not more than three (3) may be from categories #1 through #6. - 1.
+Exceptions to the limitation above, regarding the maximum number of assignments an individual may hold, may be appealed directly to the Athletics and Activities office provided the building Principal or designee feels that it is necessary to meet the building's individual needs.